mjsalerno/UnoBot/README.md

                  game may end it.
      !tell ----- Tell an offline user a message once they join the channel.
      !messages - List all of the people that have messages.
-     !help ----- This stuff.
+     !unohelp -- This stuff.
      !rank ----- Shows all users win:lose ratio

      ONLY THE MASTER CAN USE THESE COMMANDS
      !nick ----- Tells the bot to change his nick.
      !joinc ---- Tells the bot to join a channel.
      !part ----- Tells the bot to part from a channel.
      !quit ----- Tells the bot to disconnect from the entire server.
      !resetSB -- resets the Score Board.

 [![Analytics](https://ga-beacon.appspot.com/UA-55778672-2/UnoBot/readme?pixel)](https://github.com/igrigorik/ga-beacon)